Kurdaitcha: Illapurinja

 An illapurinja, literally "the changed one", is a female kurdaitcha who is secretly sent by her husband to avenge some wrong, most often the failure of a woman to cut herself as a mark of sorrow on the death of a family member.
-Believed to be entirely mythical, the fear of the illapurinja would be enough to induce the following of the custom.
+Believed to be entirely mythical, the fear of the illapurinja would be enough to induce following the custom.

 20th century

 The practice of kurdaitcha had died out completely in southern Australia by the 20th century although it was still carried out infrequently in the north.

 In a report in by the Adelaide Advertiser in 1952, some Indigenous men had died in The Granites gold mine in the Tanami Desert, after reporting a sighting of a kurdaitcha man.
 They were very scared and danced a corroboree to chase evil spirits away.
 Anthropologist Ted Strehlow and doctors brought in to investigate said that the deaths were most likely caused by malnutrition and pneumonia, and Strehlow said that Aboriginal belief in "black magic" was in general dying out.